Great Synagogue of Vilna

+which once stood at the end of Jewish Street (I-2) in the Old Town of Vilnius in Lithuania.

+Designed in the Renaissance and Baroque styles, the stone building was completed in 1633 and operated as a synagogue until it was devastated by Nazis in 1941.
+In 1945, the former synagogue was still standing, although roofless.
+In 1946 the short living Jewish Museum of Vilnius tried to list the synagogue as a historic monument and thus to preserve it, but without success.
+In 1947 the synagogue was blasted and its ruins were demolished by 1957 and replaced by a kindergarten and a primary school.
+The synagogue was located on the spot of an existing synagogue built in 1572, the site had first been used to house a Jewish house of prayer in 1440.

 Structure

-The synagogue had a number of entrances.
-One, at street level, consisted of a pair of iron gates that had been donated by a tailors' society in 1640.
-The other entrance on the western side, added in 1800, was a bit more imposing: it had an elevated two-tiered wooden gable with a portal and wrought iron posts.
+The synagogue had a number of entrances; one, at street level, consisted of a pair of iron gates that had been donated by a tailors' society in 1640; and the other entrance on the western side, added in 1800, was a bit more imposing: it had an elevated two-tiered wooden gable with a portal and wrought iron posts.

 There was a heavy iron door with an original Hebrew inscription indicating it was a gift of a "society of Psalm reciters" in 1642.
 At the time of its building, ecclesiastical regulations all through Europe specified that a synagogue could not be built higher than a church.
 To obey the law, and yet create the necessary interior height, it was customary to dig a foundation deep enough for the synagogue's floor level to be well below that of the street.
 Outside, the synagogue looked to be about three stories tall, but inside it reached to over five stories.
 Another entrance with a vestibule and the "pillory" was located on the northern side of the building.

 The interior of the synagogue was redesigned in the mid-18th century by Lithuanian German from Vilnius Johann Christoph Glaubitz in the Italian Renaissance style.
 Four massive, equidistant columns supported the vast stone-floored pile, and within them was the three-tiered ornate, rococo bimah, with a cupola, supported by eight small columns.
 It was built in the second half of the 18th century by Rabbi Judah ben Eliezer (commonly known as the YeSoD– an acronym of the three words Yehudah Sofer ve-Dayyan), a scribe and judge.